A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Methodology: a discrete mixture of continuous scale mixtures

 \section{Methodology: a discrete mixture of continuous scale mixtures}

-We propose a novel discrete mixture models for screening high throughput studies by clustering the activations of the brain regions into several tiers of varying relevance.
+For analyzing the whole-brain imaging data (and potentially similar high-throughput studies), we propose a novel discrete mixture models to cluster the brain regions into several tiers of varying relevance with respect to their activation levels.
 More specifically, we consider the following model